DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 when we can look at bow and quiver not being as close to each other.
 After setting up the settings, press *R* and *Enter* and you are done.

-At third, later into the game, if you are planning to use shields or two-handed weapons, I again recommend you to go into the character creation menu and make corrections to your gear's position using settings you can again see below. **Don't** change any other settings.
+At third, later into the game, if you are planning to use shields or two-handed weapons, I again recommend you to go into the character creation menu and make corrections to your gear's position using settings you can again see below. **Don't** change any other settings (only the same settings, but for two-handed weapons can be changed like it was written before).
 Also don’t overdo these or animations will look funky.
 And for all our sakes - **don't** change your race, gender or name mid-game - that won't make the game happy.
 After setting up the settings, press *R* and *Enter* and you are done.